Postgraduate Opportunities

-The theme offers a range of postgraduate opportunities from masters by research to PhDs and offers an extensive postgraduate training programme, including attendance at two residential schools during the first year.
+The Particle Physics theme offers a range of postgraduate opportunities from Masters by Research (MSc(R)) to full PhD's and offers an extensive postgraduate training programme, including attendance at two residential schools during the first year.

 PhDs

-Our diverse group is at the forefront of data analysis and operations for the CMS, LHCb, LZ and NA62 experiments.
-We work on the leading edge of research and development on novel detectors and systems for future experiments, such as the LHC upgrades, DUNE, Mu3e, XLZD, Linear Colliders and other related fields of study and research.
+Our diverse group is at the forefront of data analysis and operations for the CMS, LHCb and LZ experiments.
+We work on the leading edge of research and development on novel detectors and systems for future experiments, such as the LHC upgrades, DUNE, Mu3e, SHiP, XLZD, Linear Colliders and other related fields of study and research.

 PhD students typically join one of these experiments, undertaking physics analysis as their main activity and getting involved in some aspect of the detector operation.
 If you are interested, there are also opportunities to focus on detector development and the upgrade programmes, including hardware research and development, and software simulation studies.